BigBush3/BigBush3/README.md

 - 👋 Hi, I’m @BigBush3. just funny nickname
 - 👀 I’m interested in full-stack web development
 - 🌱 I’m currently learning react and react native
-- 💞️ I’m looking to collaborate on everything that pays money:_)
+- 💞️ I’m looking to collaborate on everything that will inspire me:_)

 <!---
 BigBush3/BigBush3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.